sparkflows/sparkflows-docs/docs/installation/configuration/https/ssl-certificate.rst

 1. Obtain a Trusted SSL Certificate
 ---------------------------------------

-You will need to obtain an SSL certificate from a trusted Certificate Authority (CA).
-You can choose a free CA like **Let's Encrypt**.

-Once you have obtained the certificate, you will have the following files:
+To secure Fire Insights with HTTPS, you need an SSL certificate from a trusted Certificate Authority (CA), such as Let's Encrypt or a commercial CA. Once obtained, you should have the following files:

 - Certificate (``your_domain.crt`` or ``your_domain.pem``)
 - Private Key (``your_domain.key``)